 Embodied Vision is a Slow Art experience.
 It’s connecting art history and the practice of embodiment.
 It aims to shift the habit of treating the world as a place that can be looked at from the outside but not lived in, sensed and felt.
 Inspired by Maurice Merleau-Ponty and his work on embodiment, perception, and ontology.
 The format of this module can be described as a mix between a tour and a workshop guided by an art historian and an embodied learning facilitator.
 Embodiment practices support us in approaching the artworks closer, to sense and feel them, to let them reflect our own lives back to us.
 This experience creates a reflective space to increase self-awareness, to notice inner resonance with the artworks, to exchange with others.
 We develop an ability to notice and reflect upon our feelings and motivations without the immediate need to act upon them, as a real-life situation would require.

-This experience is built around a simple book that we design for a specific museum.
+This experience is built around a simple book that we design for a particular museum.
 Books are thematic and also specific to a museum.
 Themes include “Art as Poetry”, “Art as Experiment”, “Art as Philosophy”, “Art as Storytelling”, “Art as Paying Attention”, and “Portraiture and Gesture”.
-This module opens a space, in our busy world, to stand still in front of an artwork, to take time, to pay attention, to develop qualities of receptivity, to see the world through the eyes of an artist, and at the same time to pay attention to our own response, to how it affects us, and leave our personal impressions in the book.
+This module opens a space in our busy world to stand still in front of an artwork, to take time, to pay attention, to develop qualities of receptivity, to see the world through the eyes of an artist, and at the same time to pay attention to our own response, to how it affects us, and express our personal impressions in the book.
 At the end of the journey participants come together and exchange experience with each other.

 In a world where we find ourselves living in the digital and the virtual so much, we are interested in returning to multi-sensory perspectives on life — and this way also moving back into our bodies through sensory perceptions.
 Our senses allow us to perceive reality around on multiple levels, to develop attention and experience the world around through the integral relation of senses with each other, as well as experience how they are allied with the notions of the body, emotion and cultural memory.
 Looking at the paintings or sculpture or other artworks is only one part of the experience.
 What olfactory memories do artworks evoke in us?
 Can we even interpret artworks in smells?
 How about sounds?
 This module is designed in collaboration with olfactory and sound artists.
-For this module we also offer our workshop Voices in Museum.
+For more insight, check out our intra-generational Senses Series.
+In this module we also offer a workshop Voices in Museum.

 This module is designed as an interactive journey through a museum: alone, in pairs, in trios and together as a group.
 It’s an itinerary designed for a more present attention as well as a more playful interaction with other visitors.
 The entire experience is suitable for a group between 3 to 20 people, and lasts between 2 and 3 hours.